Suicide Prevention

 Common misconceptions about suicide

-Many people think talking about suicidal thoughts makes things worse.
+Many people think discussing suicidal thoughts makes things worse.
 This is false.
 Open and calm conversations can actually reduce the risk of suicide.
 Asking someone if they feel suicidal shows care and offers them a chance to share their pain.

 Some believe only people with mental illness consider self-harm or suicide attempts.
 In reality, factors like stress, substance abuse, or life changes also increase risk.
 Anyone facing overwhelming challenges could be at risk of suicide, even without a diagnosed mental health condition.